 The first phase of archaeological work comprised the excavation of six trenches in the former market garden area within the western part of the Site.
 An amorphous spread of material was recorded in one trench at the horizon between the topsoil and subsoil, yielding a small assemblage of medieval pottery.
-This feature had no distinct cut edge but likely relates to medieval occupation either on or within close proximity to the Site.
+This feature had no distinct cut edge but likely relates to medieval occupation either on or close to the Site.

 The second phase of work comprised the excavation of five further trenches located within the centre of the car park revealing a small number of archaeological features.
 Two linear features (aligned approximately east-west) were identified in one trench at a depth of 0.70m below the modern ground surface, one of which contained a single sherd of post-medieval (likely 17th century) pottery.
 Several features of archaeological interest were identified within another trench at a depth of 0.70m below the modern ground surface, with a ditch (later cut by a pit) running across the eastern end.
 A number of finds were recovered from the ditch, including a variety of pottery sherds, butchered animal bone, oyster and mussel shells, glass and ceramic clay pipe.
 Some of the pottery sherds were very large and diagnostic, with a variety of glazed finishes.
 The remaining trenches were dominated by modern made ground which in places was up to 2.00m deep.